sdneon/node/doc/api/modules.md

   1. The file has a `.mjs` extension.
   2. The file has a `.js` extension, and the closest `package.json` contains `"type": "module"`
-  3. The file has a `.js` extension, the closest `package.json` does not contain `"type": "commonjs"`, and `--experimental-detect-module` is enabled.
+  3. The file has a `.js` extension, the closest `package.json` does not contain `"type": "commonjs"`, and the module contains ES module syntax.

 `require()` will load the requested module as an ES Module, and return the module namespace object.
 In this case it is similar to dynamic